Android-for-Python/Android-for-Python-Users/README.md

 android.archs = arm64-v8a
 ```
 An install message INSTALL_FAILED_NO_MATCHING_ABIS means the apk was built for a different architecture than the phone or emulator.

+## Most Common Issues

+Some things you can do now to prevent surprises later:

+* [Read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst) to re-check that all the dependencies are installed.

+* Re-check that the requirements in buildozer.spec are fully specified.

+* Re-check that each of the requirements is either pure Python or has a recipe.

+* The first time Buildozer is run type `y` each time you are asked to accept a Google License Agreement.

+## Non-deterministic Behavior

+Buildozer's behavior can be non-deterministic in any of these cases:

+* It is run as root on an OS with user accounts (so Colab is OK).

+* It is run on an NTFS partition mounted on a Linux system.
+WSL users, don't build your app on the Windows partition (`/mnt/c/Users....`).
+Because some Python packages implement OS specific behavior based on the disk root name.

+* `buildozer.spec` syntax is not `.ini` syntax.

+* The buildozer.spec `source.exclude_dir` is used, as `source.include_ext` has priority, so some files in the excluded directory may not be excluded.

 # Debugging